aharoJ/config/README.md

 ### [universal markdown linker](https://github.com/aharo24/universal-markdown-linker)
 - #### This tool was developed and is maintained by [Angel Haro](https://www.linkedin.com/in/aharo24/), the founder of Universal Markdown Linker.

-...(progressively annotating, testing, developing)

-...Big changes coming with the upcoming updates

 ...Developed an open-source Python script that makes it easy to keep markdown files organized and error-free.
 The script eliminates the need for manual searching and guarantees that all links will work, even if the file structure of your repository changes.

 ---